christopherhex/gh-actions-playground/README.md

 Playground repository to test and try stuff out with GH Actions

+# Release me please
+Test if release please is also able to update versions

 # Some big change

+The latest release is `v1.1.0` <!-- x-release-please-version -->

 # some other new feature